wasting-light/polymer-seed/README.md

 Compiles the Stylus code into CSS.

 It supports [Jeet](https://github.com/mojotech/jeet), a Stylus-based grid system helper;  [Rupture](https://github.com/jenius/rupture) a Sstylus-based media-queries helper and [Kouto Swiss](https://github.com/krkn/kouto-swiss), a complete CSS framework for Stylus

+#### gulp vulcanize
+Vulcanize the custom elements and concats them into one file, for performance issues.

+By default, the vulcanized file is called `index.vulcanized.html`.

 #### gulp watch
 Watches files for changes and runs the server and the stylus gulp task.